Chapter 1: Basic Compiler¶

 - The for-loop is restructured into a

-region is tail-controlled; its first output port acts as the loop condition.
-See!_loopcond_0002
+Loopregion is tail-controlled; its first output port acts as the loop condition.
+See!_loopcond_0002. - An extra

-follows the loop to adjust the value ofi
+If-Elsefollows the loop to adjust the value ofi.

 The beauty of the structured control-flow is that everything can be encapsulated as a plain data-flow operation, including any region.
 Everything is just an operation with some input and output ports.
 This simplifies the rest of the compiler.